What is the difference between the categories of eggs. How to choose eggs in a store

 Eggs with damaged shells should not be eaten.

-Permissible storage period
+Acceptable storage period

-Diet "D"
+Dietary "D"

-You can recognize this product on the counter by a red stamp on the shell with the letter "D" on it.
-Thus, this species is not a specific variety or species - it is just the freshest eggs.
+You can recognize this product on the counter by a red stamp on the shell with the letter “D” on it.
+Thus, this species is not a specific variety or species - it is simply the freshest eggs.

 Categories of chicken eggs and their weight